2 Research Data Management Overview

 It’s important for research data management practices to be structured around standards—rules for how data should be collected, formatted, described, and shared (Borghi and Van Gulick 2022; Koos 2023).
 Implementing standards for procedures such as how variables should be collected and named, which items from common measures should be shared, and how data should be formatted and documented, leads to more findable and usable data within fields and provides the added benefit of allowing researchers to integrate datasets without painstaking work to harmonize the data.

 Without agreed-upon standards in the field, it is important for research teams to develop their own data management standards that apply within and across all of their projects.
-Developing internal standards, implemented in a reproducible data management workflow, allows practices to be implemented consistently and with fidelity.
+Developing internal standards, and applying them in a reproducible data management workflow, allows practices to be implemented consistently and with fidelity.

 2.3 Why care about research data management?